Estimated reading time: 13 minutes

 - What if Home Depot forgot to ring something up?– Start the car…

-- Wife spends all my money and she is pissed- So is she drunk or just pissed off that she spends it all and she wants more of it? – Either way, you need to talk.
+- My wife spends all my money, and she is pissed- So, is she drunk or just pissed off that she spends it all and she wants more of it? – Either way, you need to talk.

-- The Saturday Weekend Review #224: Inexpensive Long Weekend Activities Rain or Shine
+- Inexpensive Long Weekend Activities Rain or Shine

-- The Saturday Weekend Review #225: Important Tips To Protect Your Wallet from a Roofer Scam Artist
+- Important Tips To Protect Your Wallet from a Roofer Scam Artist

-- The Saturday Weekend Review #226: Should Managing Debt Come Before House Hunting?
+- Should Managing Debt Come Before House Hunting?

-- The Saturday Weekend Review #227: Inexpensive Beach Essentials You Should Pack This Summer
+- Inexpensive Beach Essentials You Should Pack This Summer